 Overview of Master of Educational Sciences in Education, Planning, and Management

-In general, a Master of Educational Sciences in Education, Planning, and Management program is designed to help students develop the skills and knowledge needed to effectively plan, implement, and manage education programs and policies.
-This may include coursework in curriculum development, instructional design, and data analysis, as well as practical experience in educational leadership through internships or clinical placements.
+A Master of Educational Sciences in Education, Planning, and Management program is designed to help students develop the skills and knowledge needed to effectively plan, implement, and manage education programs and policies.
+This may include coursework in curriculum development, instructional design, data analysis, and practical experience in educational leadership through internships or clinical placements.

-Upon completion of a Master of Educational Sciences in Education, Planning, and Management program, graduates may be qualified for a variety of leadership roles within the education sector, including school administration, educational policy development, and program management.
-Some graduates may also go on to pursue doctoral-level study in education or related fields.
+Upon completing a Master of Educational Sciences in Education, Planning, and Management program, graduates may be qualified for various leadership roles within the education sector, including school administration, educational policy development, and program management.
+Some graduates may also pursue doctoral-level study in education or related fields.

 Course Outlines